taiseiak/330chat/README.md

 connections and removal on disconnect.
 Worked with the GUI guys to hook up each client to the server and enable them to communicate.
 Note: I didn't work on the file sharing stuff.
 All credit for that goes to Jackson.

+<b>Jackson VanVuren</b>: Worked on file sharing and GUI.
+For file sharing, changed the server to allow files to be received and (still in progess) sent back to the client.
+For the GUI, adding commands to send files, name changing, etc. Also helped communication between GUI and server (for file sharing, when to read messages, etc).
+Essentially I was involved in both GUI and server, but the initial set up and bulk of each was done by Taisei and Michael, respectively.

 <b> (name): </b>

 # HOW TO DEPLOY AND USE THE PROGRAM